 Inside the scanner, you will hear a fan and feel air moving.
 You may also hear tapping or thumping noises as the MRI scans are taken.
 You may be given earplugs or headphones with music to lessen the noise.
 It is very important to hold completely still while the scan is being done.
-Otherwise, repeat scans may be needed.
-Also, you may be asked to hold your breath for short periods of time.
+You may be asked to hold your breath for short periods of time.

 During the test, you may be alone in the scanner room.
-But the technologist will watch you through a window, and you will be able to talk to him or her through a speaker.
+But the technologist will watch you through a window, and you'll be able to talk back and forth.

 If contrast material is needed, the technologist will put it in a vein (intravenous, or IV) in your arm.
 The contrast material may be given over 1 to 2 minutes.
 Then more MRI scans are taken.